mmphego/computer-pointer-controller/README.md

 ### Packaging the Application
 We can use the [Deployment Manager](https://docs.openvinotoolkit.org/latest/_docs_install_guides_deployment_manager_tool.html) present in OpenVINO to create a runtime package from our application.
 These packages can be easily sent to other hardware devices to be deployed.

-To deploy the application to various devices usinf the Deployment Manager run the steps below.
+To deploy the application to various devices using the Deployment Manager run the steps below.
 Note: Choose from the devices listed below.

 ```bash